base/base/docs/specs/experimental/fault-proof/stage-one/honest-challenger-fdg.md

-Otherwise, similar to the above section, the honest challenger will issue an [attack step](fault-dispute-game.md#step-types) when in response to such claims with invalid `ClaimHash` commitments.
+Otherwise, similar to the above section, the honest challenger will issue an [attack step](fault-dispute-game.md#step-types) when in response to such claims with invalid state witness commitments.
 Otherwise, it issues a _defense step_.

 ### Timeliness